 During day to day business interactions, the NIHR Innovation Observatory collects and processes information provided by you.
 These include details of your job (position, organisation details, email and telephone number).
 The NIHR Innovation Observatory is using legitimate interests as a legal basis for processing the personal data details outlined above.
 Those legitimate interests are:

-4.1 Processing Data for the National Institute for Health and Care Excellence (NICE) Technology Appraisal Process or the Highly Specialised Technology Evaluation
+- Processing data for the National Institute for Health and Care Excellence (NICE) technology appraisal process or the Highly Specialised Technology evaluation

-If using the NIHRIO website, we collect and process personal data about you to send email alerts about new reports published by NIHRIO on the website and to advertise events or news updates of interest.
+If you are using the NIHRIO website and sign up for alerts or for our newsletter we collect and process personal data about you to send email alerts about new reports published by NIHRIO on the website and to advertise events or news updates of interest.
 If you have completed the form ‘Let us know about your new technology’, you have provided the type, name and brief description of your new technology.
 You have also provided your name, name of company, telephone and email.
-This information is provided to allow someone from NIHRIO to contact you to discuss this further.
+This information is provided to allow someone from the NIHRIO to contact you to discuss this further.
 All information is provided in confidence and treated as commercially sensitive information.

 If we contact you or you contact us for other reasons such as general queries or other types of work you would like us to do, we believe the impact on you is minimal as this would be a business based relationship of mutual benefit to both parties.